 - A Well-Balanced Educational Experience: Explore music therapy research and music methodology in core classes emphasizing evidence-based practice and the neuroscience of music therapy.
 Further specialize your skill-set by selecting elective coursework in subjects such as counseling, human development, and psychology.

-- A Neurological Approach: CSU is a leader among universities in neuroscience research applied to music therapy.
-Through this specialized lens, learn how to affect change in an individual’s psychosocial functioning, speech and language development, cognition, sensorimotor skills, and more.
+- A Neuroscience Approach: CSU is a leader among universities in neuroscience research applied to music therapy.
+Through this specialized lens, learn how to affect change in an individual's psychosocial functioning, speech and language development, cognition, sensorimotor skills, and more.

 - A Connection to Medical Professionals: Knowledge and understanding of neuroscience terminology will better prepare you to communicate with medical professionals to further the reach of how music can impact the health and well-being of patients.